Recovery Doesn't Stop After Alcohol Detox

 How Rehab at The Clearing Helps You

 There are many unique aspects to our residential rehab program on San Juan Island.
 In the Puget Sound of Washington, our clients gain strong, supported recovery.
 One of the most exciting aspects of substance abuse programs at The Clearing is time spent on the farm.
-Animals on the farm help clients relearn how to care about others and receive appreciation in return.
+Our animal sanctuary helps clients relearn how to care about others and receive appreciation in return.